-What is pet quality of life and hospice care?
+What are pet quality of life and hospice care?
 Are you trying to determine life choices for your pet and want a little bit of help figuring out if your pet is suffering too much or if there is something more you can do?

 Every dog and cat parent comes to a time when they have to consider pet quality of life and end of life decisions.
 It is a very emotional time and it’s hard to trust oneself in making decisions about their loved one.

 Far too many people feel rushed into an end of life decision at an emergency clinic.
 There are options for your pet in his or her final stage.
-It’s also important to be honest with yourself and your family members about your feelings and spiritual beliefs to help you choose a path you will be at peace with.
+It’s also important, to be honest with yourself and your family members about your feelings and spiritual beliefs to help you choose a path you will be at peace with.

 Pet hospice care is an option that allows for a gentle transition with the highest level of physical, emotional and spiritual care for the patient.
-It’s keeping your pet comfortable at home and providing nursing care to ease pain and allowing a natural transition to the spiritual life.
+It’s keeping your pet comfortable at home and providing nursing care to ease pain and allowing a natural transition to spiritual life.

 Not every pet parent has the capability of offering this level of care for an extended period.
 Work or family obligations could be too demanding at some point.
 It can also be very tough emotionally.

 Always be honest with yourself and follow what you know in your heart is the best thing to do for everyone involved.
 Do not let anyone rush you into a decision, regardless if it is your veterinarian or a family member.
 Take the time to make your own decision.
-Sitting quietly and having an open-hearted spiritual conversation with your pet can also help in the decision making.
+Sitting quietly and having an open-hearted spiritual conversation with your pet can also help in decision making.